Theory-Based Acquisition Strategies – an experimental analysis of AI impact on decision-making in M&As.

 Participants are randomly assigned (via minimized randomization) to one of three experimental arms:

-1. Control Group – TBV + Google Search: Participants complete the M&A task using only Google Search and their own reasoning.
+1. Control Group – TBV + Google Search: Participants complete the M&A task using only web search and their own reasoning.

-2. "Intervention 1 – TBV + LLM:" Participants use a general-purpose large language model to assist with information gathering, idea refinement, and theory formulation.
+2. "Intervention 1 – TBV + LLM:" Participants use a general-purpose large language model to assist with information gathering, idea refinement, and theory formulation, other than standard web search.

-3. "Intervention 2 – TBV + Agentic AI:" Participants use a specialized agentic AI that provides structured guidance and feedback grounded in causal reasoning principles.
+3. "Intervention 2 – TBV + Agentic AI:" Participants use a specialized agentic AI that provides structured guidance and feedback grounded in causal reasoning principles, web search.

-After completing the task, participants answer post-intervention surveys measuring subjective outcomes (confidence, expected probability of success, AI attitudes) and provide qualitative feedback.
+After completing the task, participants answer post-intervention surveys measuring subjective outcomes and provide qualitative feedback.
 Written responses are later coded blind to condition by expert judges and by an LLM-as-evaluator for objectivity and robustness checks.

 Experimental Design Details